yousefkotp/Producer-Consumer-Implementation/README.md

 - Only one consumer process is allowed to run at a time.
 - The consumer process takes the following arguments in the following order:
     - Bounded buffer size.
-- The consumer process can be run using the following command:
+- A sample run for a consumer process with buffer size = 10 would be like this:
 ```bash
 ./consumer 10
 ```